-Max India Limited (“Max India” or “Company“) is engaged in various diversified businesses including healthcare, life insurance, health insurance, clinical research, etc. The Company operates through different subsidiaries for its businesses:
+Max India Limited (“Max India” or “Company“) is engaged in healthcare business.
+The Company operates in 3 businesses:

 ► Healthcare: Max Healthcare, a subsidiary of Max India, in partnership with Life Healthcare of South Africa.

 ► Health Insurance: Max Bupa Health Insurance, a JV between Max India and Bupa Finance Plc, UK.

 ► Senior Living: Antara, 100 % owned retirement community in Dehradun

 Also See: Pre – Demerger Analysis of Max India